Where and How an End User's Content is Stored

 About the review

-During May and June 2022, GreyCastle carried out a Vendor Risk Assessment (VRA) based on Glean's internal policies relating to data security, the HECVAT, and SOC 2 Type I report.
+During May and June 2022, GreyCastle carried out a Vendor Risk Assessment (VRA) based on Glean's internal policies relating to data security.
 Members of Glean's InfoSec team were interviewed as part of the review process.

 You can download the full VRA report by clicking on the button below.